 The most puzzling line in the President’s strange speech last night was this:

 [E]ven though I possess the authority to order military strikes, I believed it was right, in the absence of a direct or imminent threat to our security, to take this debate to Congress.
 I believe our democracy is stronger when the President acts with the support of Congress.
 And I believe that America acts more effectively abroad when we stand together.

 Lawfare-ers have been quite prolific in the debate over U.S. intervention in Syria.
-We thus have updated our compilation of the blog's Syria coverage.

 I recently posted my new paper on The Constitutional Power to Threaten War (forthcoming, Yale Law Journal).
 The basic idea is that existing debate and legal scholarship about constitutional war powers focuses overwhelmingly on the President's and Congress’s share of power to initiate military engagements.